 Going to the Promised Land

 OK, maybe Salt Lake City is not “the” Promised Land, but it comes pretty close for family historians.
-Many genealogists dream of an opportunity to go to Salt Lake City to research in the Family History Library.
+Many genealogists dream of an opportunity to go to Salt Lake City to research in the.
 It can be intimidating to go to a place and do family research when you’ve never been there before.
 A retreat might be the answer to help you not only navigate your way around the Library and maximize your research time, but also to benefit from the expertise of those who are familiar with the Library and Salt Lake City.

 The Salt Lake Christmas Tour, sponsored by Family Roots Publishing, is in its 30th year and features genealogy professionals providing educational lectures and assistance at the Family History Library.
 This tour attracts a large group and many attendees participate year after year.